cc7799/Evolutionary-Robot-Experiment/README.md

 # Evolving Robot Experiment
+This project allows for the evolution of simple robots for maximum distance walked.
+The neural network is composed of touch sensor neurons, motor neurons, and an optional central pattern generator neuron.

 This was created as a project for the Evolutionary Robotics (CS 3060) course I took as a student at UVM.